wsphd/csun-rsp/README.md

 * I've removed the links on this page so that we can focus on our discussion.
   * [CSUN IT/FTC Technology Resources for Research](https://www.csun.edu/it/academic-technology/faculty-technology-center-ftc/technology-resources-research)
   * [Wayne's CSUN High-Performance Computing Resources](https://github.com/wsphd/csun-hpc)
-    * This presentation is mostly adapted from this web page, so further links are there (same headings).
+    * This presentation is mostly adapted from this web page, so further links are there (same general order and headings).

 ## Introduction/Background/Motivation